Connection Through Community.

 Parking Options:

-Metered parking is available throughout Bar Harbor, with public paid parking right next to the Bar Harbor Village Green and 0.25 miles away by the water, and additional public parking 0.5 miles away by the YMCA's fields.
-Plan to give yourself extra time to look for parking if you are driving to the runs.
+Metered parking is available throughout Bar Harbor, and is in effect from May 15 to October 30.
+In addition to street parking, public paid parking lots can be found throughout town, including right next to the Bar Harbor Village Green.
+The Bar Harbor athletic fields also have numerous parking spots nearby.
+Street parking is free on Sundays until noon.
+You can find more information about parking in Bar Harbor here.
+Plan to give yourself extra time to find parking if you are driving to the runs.
 Downtown Bar Harbor can be pretty busy depending on the season!

 Who We Are: